How To Travel For Free With Credit Card Points

 • $50 hotel credit

-• 5X on Chase Travel℠, 3X on select streaming services and online grocery purchases (excluding Walmart, Target and wholesale clubs) and 3X points on dining
+• 5X on Chase Travel℠, 3X on select streaming services and online grocery purchases (excluding Walmart, Target and wholesale clubs), 3X points on dining, and 2x on other travel purchases

 • $95 annual fee